From Contract to House Keys: Breaking Down the House Closing Process

 Finally, the Big Day is here!
 While you could still face last-minute delays to closing, they’re less likely if you have diligently followed the steps we’ve outlined.

-On closing day, head to the settlement office prepared with these documents:
+On closing day, head to the settlement office and be sure to bring with you these documents:

 During closing, you will have to sign a variety of documents.
 The title agent or attorney handling the closing should explain what each document is.
 Use this opportunity to ask questions if you don’t understand something you’re supposed to sign.

-• Deed of trust/mortgage contract, in which you put your home up as collateral for the loan
+- Deed of trust or mortgage contract, in which you put your home up as collateral for the loan